2014-7 Antitrust Policy

-Summary:As associations of competitors, trade associations must be vigilant to ensure that state and federal antitrust laws are respected.
+As associations of competitors, trade associations must be vigilant to ensure that state and federal antitrust laws are respected.
 The general improvement of the industry benefits the public.
-This is why Congress granted the privilege of tax-exempt status to trade associations.
+Therefore, Congress granted the privilege of tax-exempt status to trade associations.
 Our focus must be the general improvement of our industry.
-We must refrain from actions, which either may suppress competition among members or give members a competitive advantage over non-members.
+We must refrain from actions which may either suppress competition among members or give members a competitive advantage over non-members.

-Being fully committed to vigorous competition, IDEAlliance is equally committed to compliance with state and federal statutes, which protect competition.
+Being fully committed to vigorous competition, Idealliance is equally committed to compliance with state and federal statutes which protect competition.
 These statutes include state and federal antitrust laws, such as the federal Sherman Act, which make certain types of anti-competitive behavior, such as price fixing and boycotts, felonies punishable by imprisonment and severe fines.
 Violators are also subject to civil liabilities, including treble damages.

 The Guidelines set forth below are not intended as a substitute for the duty of the member to become familiar with state and federal laws.
 Rather, they are intended to complement these laws.

 A. No member shall take part, directly or indirectly, in any anticompetitive conduct.
 Certain types of anticompetitive conduct are described next and include violations that are called “per se” offenses.
 Conduct that falls in this category is automatically presumed to be illegal by the courts, and the absence of any actual harm to competition will not be a defense.
 Conspiracies falling in the per se category are likely to be prosecuted as criminal offenses, in addition to resulting in civil liability, and include the following: